milevk2/e-commerce_react_express/README.md

 - Express.js server for handling backend logic and APIs.
 - Integration with a backend database for product management.
 - Mongoose as the MongoDB ODM for database integration.
-- Web-scraping service for generating dummy shop data.
+- Web-scraping service for generating dummy shop data (in development only).
 - User authentication and authorization for a personalized shopping experience.
 - Bulgarian version of the site available through LanguageContext.jsx.
 It takes the language from language enum in language.js.
+- Weather and News APIs integrated for user convenience.
+- Cache logic implemented on the backend for handling the limited API requests and data.

 **Functionalities:**